A Closed and Common Orbit - Becky Chambers

 January 2025

 7/10, I think.
-It's an anthology, and some stories really shined while others dragged the book down.
+It's a romance anthology, and some stories really shined while others dragged the book down.
 A couple of my favorites were 'True to Your Heart' and 'The All-Night Deluxe Tea Room'.
 Overall a fun book!
 I want to read more romance.

 January 2025

 7/10, I think.
-It's an anthology, and some stories really shined while others dragged the book down.
+It's a romance anthology, and some stories really shined while others dragged the book down.
 A couple of my favorites were 'True to Your Heart' and 'The All-Night Deluxe Tea Room'.
 Overall a fun book!
 I want to read more romance.

 August Kitko and the Mechas from Space - Alex White